-On March 4, 2003, Motorola, Inc. filed an action in the United States District Court for the Eastern District of Texas against us, alleging that we infringed five patents owned by Motorola relating to semiconductor processing and semiconductor chip design.
+As previously reported in our Quarterly Report on Form 10-Q for the fiscal quarter ended May 3, 2003, on March 4, 2003, Motorola, Inc. filed an action in the United States District Court for the Eastern District of Texas against us, alleging that we infringed five patents owned by Motorola relating to semiconductor processing and semiconductor chip design.
 On March 11, 2003, Motorola filed a First Amended Complaint asserting the same five patents.
 The First Amended Complaint seeks injunctive relief and unspecified damages.
 On April 17, 2003, we filed a motion under the Federal Rules of Civil Procedure for a more definite statement of Motorola's allegations.
-Motorola opposed that motion, which is presently pending before the court in Texas.
+Motorola opposed that motion, and, by order dated July 18, 2003, the Court denied our motion.
+On August 5, 2003, we filed an answer and also counterclaimed against Motorola.
+In the counterclaim, we asserted that Motorola infringes six of our patents relating to semiconductor technology.
+Motorola's response to our counterclaims is due August 25, 2003.
+The case is proceeding through discovery.